Health & Well-being

 We are pleased to be affliated with the following professionals.
 Please click on their links for more information about the services they provide and contact details.

-She regularly gives seminars to dance students and communicates with the dance teachers in order to provide her patients with the highest level of care.
+She focuses on working with the dance teachers in order to provide her patients with the highest level of care.

 Being a teenage dancer today comes with intense pressure.
 Sometimes, classes, comps, exams and performances mix too closely with peer pressures and injury stress and everything gets a bit much.

 Dr Sharmaine is a performance coach and counsellor and has 35 years of counselling experience.
 She is experienced in working with highly talented and driven young people and works with an ethos of helping people achieve their highest potential.